Who is responsible for what?

 - Provide a challenging, professional work experience related to the student's academic studies

-- Complete the Work Experience Safety Checklist in conjunction with posting a position, in adherence with Mount Royal's Risk Services processes
+- Complete the Work Experience Safety Checklist form in conjunction with posting a position, in adherence with Mount Royal's Risk Services processes

 - Provide an orientation to the workplace, including safety policies and procedures